NOAA-OWP/topmodel/docs/VARIABLE_ROLES.md

 # Variable Roles in the Basic Model Interface (BMI)

-Here, we use the term “variable” very broadly (as a “catch all”) for any type of variable that appears in a computer model.
+Here, we use the term *variable* very broadly (as a “catch all”) for any type of variable that appears in a computer model.
-The purpose of this document is to define a set of distinct and non-overlapping “roles” that a variable can play in a model.
+The purpose of this document is to define a set of distinct and non-overlapping *roles* that a variable can play in a model.
-The purpose of introducing variable roles is to support tasks such as serialization and calibration that require working with some subset of all model variables.
+Introducing variable roles allow support for tasks such as serialization and calibration that require working with some subset of all model variables.
 Note that a variable’s role may sometimes change based on a setting or option in the model’s configuration file.
 For example, some variables may only be computed and made available as outputs when a certain option is activated.

-0. **all**:   This special role name is used to refer to the set of all model variables, except for purely “local” variables that are only initialized and used within a function (like a loop counter) but are neither an argument nor return value of that function.
+0. **all**:   This special role name is used to refer to the set of all model variables, except for purely local variables that are only initialized and used within a function (like a loop counter) but are neither an argument nor return value of that function.
-This is the set of variables that must be serialized if we wish to save the complete “state” of the computer model.
+This is the set of variables that must be serialized if we wish to save the complete *state* of the computer model.
-(Here, we are thinking of “state” in the computer science sense, as “remembered information” or a “stateful system”.)
+(Here, we are thinking of *state* in the computer science sense, as “remembered information” or a “stateful system”.)
 Purely local variables do not need to be serialized since models are not serialized “mid function”, but only after a BMI `initialize()` or `update()` call.
-Note that this role name is not assigned to any variable in the model, but can be used in any BMI function that has a “role” argument; i.e.  `Get_model_var_count()` shown below.
+Note that this role name is not assigned to any variable in the model, but can be used in any BMI function that has a *role* argument; i.e.  `Get_model_var_count()` shown below.
 ```
 static int Get_model_var_count (Bmi *self, int * count, char *role)
 {